facebook/prop-types/README.md

 Check out [Migrating from React.PropTypes](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) for details on how to migrate to `prop-types` from `React.PropTypes`.

+Note that this blog posts **mentions a codemod script that performs the conversion automatically**.

 There are also important notes below.

 ## How to Depend on This Package?